Internal Medicine I

 • 5% discount for registrations before September 30

-The program officially starts on November 15 and runs over a period of one year.
+The training program officially starts on November 15 and runs over a period of one year.

 Participants who register before November 15 will gain access to the program on the official start date (November 15), after which they will have one year to complete the trajectory.